MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     - Value: \<**label IDs, comma-separated**>

+You can exempt specific domain names so that users do not see the pop-up messages for recipients who have that domain name included in their email address.
+In this case, the emails are sent without interruption.
+To specify multiple domains, add them as a single string, separated by commas.

+A typical configuration is to display the pop-up messages only for recipients who are external to your organization or who aren't authorized partners for your organization.
+In this case, you specify all the email domains that are used by your organization and by your partners.

+Create the following advanced client settings and for the value, specify one or more domains, each one separated by a comma.

+Example value for multiple domains as a comma-separated string: `contoso.com,fabrikam.com,litware.com`

+- Warn messages:

+    - Key: **OutlookWarnTrustedDomains**

+    - Value: **\<**domain names, comma separated**>**

+- Justification messages:

+    - Key: **OutlookJustifyTrustedDomains**

+    - Value: **\<**domain names, comma separated**>**

+- Block messages:

+    - Key: **OutlookBlockTrustedDomains**

+    - Value: **\<**domain names, comma separated**>**

+For example, you have specified the **OutlookBlockUntrustedCollaborationLabel** advanced client setting for the **Confidential \ All Employees** label.
+You then specify the advanced client setting of **OutlookJustifyTrustedDomains** and **contoso.com**.
+As a result, a user can send an email to john@sales.contoso.com when it is labeled **Confidential \ All Employees** but will be blocked from sending an email with the same label to tg4066@gmail.com.

 ### To implement the warn, justify, or block pop-up messages for emails or attachments that don't have a label: